SOX password compliance: Not taking it seriously can be costly

 - Remove human error from password reset process.
 A classic social engineering technique is calling the service desk for password resets by pretending to be someone else in order to gain access to organization’s sensitive data.
 Specops uReset gives employees direct control over their own accounts.
 The automated process removes human interaction and lowers the opportunity for user impersonation.
 It also has built-in user verification into the Helpdesk interface so Helpdesk staff can verify users’ identities before proceeding with a reset.

 Stop users from creating passwords on known leaked password and password hash lists.
-Block password and password hash lists from…Read More
+Block password and password hash lists from major leaks Test hash of new password against hash dictionaries Specops Software announced today a new release of Specops Password Policy which allows IT administrators to use password dictionary lists and password hash lists to…Read More